Author: Eduardo Montero

 The Funded Trader’s Royal Challenge program is similar to the two previous ones we have seen with the exception that this one allows the use of Expert Advisors (EAs) and trading during the publication of economic news.

 In the Royal Challenge programme there are 2 evaluation phases.
-As with the Standard and Rapid programmes, the first phase has a maximum duration of 35 days and the second phase has a maximum duration of 60 days.
-You can advance to the next phase by completing the objectives without having to wait the remaining time.
+As with the Standard, you can advance to the next phase by completing the objectives without having to wait any time.

 There is a minimum of 5 trading days in each phase.